ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

-Rank swapping has been found to yield good results with respect to the trade-off between information loss and data protection (Domingo-Ferrer and Torra, 2001).
+Rank swapping has been found to yield good results with respect to the trade-off between information loss and data protection (DoTo01a).
 Rank swapping is not useful for variables with few different values or many missing values, since the swapping in that case will not result in altered values.
 Also, if the intruder knows to whom the highest or lowest value of a specific variable belongs (e.g.,